 The Second Step Problem

-The Problem: As the Lead gets to the end of their first forward step, they’ll tend towards standing upright, vertical, and then thinking that the Follower is following, will continue forwards without forward intention.
-As a result they’ll slide their foot (really their leg) ‘under‘ their follower’s into the Follower’s free space.
+What Is The Second Step Problem ?
+In it’s simplest form, as a Lead gets to the end of their first forward step, they’ll tend towards standing upright, or becoming vertical.
+And then thinking or believing that the Follower is following them, they’ll continue forwards without engaging Forward Intention on the next step.
+So in effect, they’re moving forward without sending the signal for the Follower to extend their leg.
+As a result, they’ll slide their foot (really their leg) ‘under‘ and into their Follower’s free space on the second step.

 From a Following Perspective, you are so indoctrinated to ‘following‘ that you don’t even realize that you’re co-creating part of the problem.
 You know that you’re supposed to go backwards, and so from the moment the Lead steps into your space you instinctively step backwards, without really listening if there was in fact a ‘lead‘ present.
 Further still, your leg extension is a mixed bag response, typically with a bent knee going backwards as you pick your foot up off the floor all the while moving backwards and trying to transfer your weight going backwards.
 So by the time the 2nd step comes around you ‘give’ you Lead (the person, not the action) the desired response by default and keep doing it from that point forward.
 To be fair this is partly your issue for not being an honest Follower, and partly your dance partner’s fault, for not being clear with you.
 Now some of you will hear this as ‘wait for your Lead‘, which is an erroneous phrase that we hear so much of as Followers from our teachers that it becomes 2nd nature to us.
 As a result of this message being communicated to us repeatedly we end up becoming slow, lethargic, and non-responsive.
 This is not about ‘waiting‘, but is in fact about ‘listening’, and there is a radical difference between the two.
 At the same time if you’re thinking that this is simple word replacement you would be wrong.
 It’s not.
 It’s a mind shift from a passive form of dancing (waiting) to a very active form of dancing (listening).
 Listening is an active choice, because it requires mental engagement on your part.
 Every time that you give the Lead exactly they want, you are in fact encouraging them to continue to do X, Y, and Z which you know (from dancing with better Leads) is less-than-desirable, you’re sending the message that what that is doing is spot and should actually continue to do it.
 This is an error.
 If you want to send the right message, follow exactly what was led (for now) and nothing more.
 If you don’t feel it, you don’t go there.
 Don’t assume, listen.
 At the same time, don’t believe that because I’m picking on the Follower right here, that this is a Follower problem, it’s not.
 It’s a co-contributed issue!